 Individuals may not apply directly to the Foundation as the application procedure is only through nomination by institutions e.g. UK universities and institutes of higher education.
 Those institutions interested in applying should in the first instance contact the Foundation’s London Office for further information and to confirm their eligibility.
-Applications for the Programme’s eighth year (October 2021 – September 2022) are now closed.
+Applications for the Programme’s ninth year (October 2022 – September 2023) are now closed.

 Studentships have been awarded to the following institutions: Birkbeck (University of London), University of Bristol, University of Cambridge, Cardiff University, The Courtauld Institute of Art, Durham University, University of Edinburgh, University of Exeter, King’s College London, University of Leeds, London School of Economics, University of Manchester, Newcastle University, University of Oxford, Oxford Brookes University, University of Sheffield, SOAS (University of London), University of St Andrews, University College London, University of Central Lancashire, University of East Anglia, University of Warwick, University of West London, and University of York.